Course overview

 You will learn how sport and exercise science principles can improve sports performance and sports coaching, and how this knowledge can support the health and wellbeing of society.
 The course emphasises practical experience, teamwork and communication, digital skills and a global perspective to prepare you for the workplace, and understanding and using research.

-Top reasons to study sport and exercise science
+Top reasons to study this course:

-• Facilities: cutting-edge equipment and laboratory space gives you the practical skills you need to assess performance in sports and exercise, and includes: an outdoor 3G astro turf, advanced laboratories for fitness testing (VO2 max, blood sampling), technique analysis (3D motion analysis), and strength and conditioning.
+- Facilities: cutting-edge equipment and laboratory space gives you the practical skills you need to assess performance in sports and exercise, and includes: an outdoor 3G astro turf, advanced laboratories for fitness testing (VO2 max, blood sampling), technique analysis (3D motion analysis), and strength and conditioning.

-• Work experience: a wide range of work experience opportunities including placements and internships with sports clubs (regional and national) and external partners (public health exercise referral schemes) helps you build important professional and personal networks
+- Work experience: a wide range of work experience opportunities, including placements and internships with sports clubs (regional and national) and external partners (public health exercise referral schemes), helps you build important professional and personal networks.

-• Staff expertise: the teaching and technical team have worked with athletes and coaches across youth development programmes, professional and elite sport.
-Staff hold professional accreditations (BASES and UKSCA), produce internationally-recognised research and advise on the UK government’s guidelines for physical activity
+- Staff expertise: the teaching and technical team have worked with athletes and coaches across youth development programmes, professional and elite sport.
+Staff hold professional accreditations (BASES and UKSCA), produce internationally-recognised research and advise on the UK government’s guidelines for physical activity.

 Course details